battleaxedotco/tool-docs/docs/anubis/workflow.md

-# Export and compress
+# Workflow

+<Video url="https://www.youtube.com/embed/LG5LXUXTNVQ" />

 Click the puppy dog icon to export and compress to MP4.
 That's about it.

-<Video url="https://www.youtube.com/embed/LG5LXUXTNVQ" />

 ## Options